2bndy5/CircuitPython_Homie/docs/API/topology.rst

 Let's say you have a board equipped with an ESP32-Sx chip, and you want to broadcast temperature and humidity data from a DHT sensor to your MQTT broker for use in OpenHab.
 Just for fun, we'll let OpenHab control your on-board RGB LED too.
-Structurally this would be organized like, so:
+Structurally, this would be organized like so:

 .. graphviz::
     :align: center